Parvat-web-dev/Tkinter-Module/README.md

 ```
 The official python.org or the tkinter has nothing to do with this module.
           This module is created by just two individuals!
 We The Team Venila bots Are Not Responsible For Any Ban If You Misused
-Thank You
+                          Thank You!
 ```

 ## Reach us on

 <a href="https://t.me/rohithaditya"><img src="https://img.shields.io/badge/Pm%20Us%20On%20Telegram-Rohithaditya-blue"></a>